 Petitions should be submitted within the first 2 weeks of classes.
 Although petitions received late are reviewed, your eligibility for some aid programs may be negatively impacted by a late petition.

-Academic circumstances that can negatively affect your eligibility
+Academic circumstances that can negatively affect your SAP eligibility

-- Credits taken at another school with an outstanding transcript will cause you to be assigned an ineligible status until a transcript is received and processed into your academic history.
-This will happen each time you choose to take classes at another school while attending USF.
+- Credits taken at another school after you start at USF may result in an outstanding transcript, which will cause you to be assigned an ineligible SAP status until a transcript is received and processed into your academic history.
+This will happen each term you choose to take classes at another school.

-- Changes in graduate major that lower pace – If you change your graduate major, the graduate school authorizes previously earned graduate grades that do not count for the new degree, to no longer count toward your CGPA.
+- Changes in graduate major that lower pace – If you change your graduate major, the graduate school authorizes previously earned graduate grades that do not count for the new degree, to no longer count toward your GPA or new degree.
 This reduces your completion ratio because all credits count as attempted, but are no longer counted as earned.
 These can be identified by a # sign on your academic record, and can only be reviewed and adjusted by petition.

 - Pursue degree at a lower level after earning a graduate degree – There is no additional eligibility if you earn a graduate or professional degree and return to pursue another degree at the undergraduate level, or at a lower graduate level.
 If you change degree level from graduate to undergraduate, your SAP status must be reviewed to determine your undergraduate eligibility.

 - Incomplete grades, missing grades, failing grades, course withdrawals – all lower your completion ratio, because they are counted as attempted, but not earned credits.
 They also count against your maximum attempted hours.

 - Courses taken for pass/fail grades– count against both your maximum attempted credits and your completion ratio.